lee-treehouse/little-pay-fare-calc/README.md

+View this project hosted on AWS Amplify at the following URL: https://main.d9umppj6r6ld0.amplifyapp.com/

 # Getting Started with Little Pay Fair Fare Calculator

 This Project is a Littlepay Coding Exercise by Lee Taylor.
 Instructions for this exercise have been provided in the public folder of this project.